Exploring the Boundaries of Semi-Supervised Facial Expression Recognition using In-Distribution, Out-of-Distribution, and Unconstrained Data: Introduction

-Our contributions in this work can be summarized as follow: \begin{itemize} \item We present a comprehensive and extensive study on 11 recent semi-supervised methods for FER and their comparison to fully supervised learning using six public datasets. \item We compare the performance of all methods under various data scenarios where the unlabelled data is ID, OOD, unconstrained, or very small. \item Our study finds that FixMatch consistently exhibits the best performance for ID unlabelled data, while ReMixMatch is the top performing approach for OOD, unconstrained, and scarce unlabelled data.
-We also find that semi-supervised learning improves performance over supervised learning in all the tested scenarios.
+Our contributions in this work are four-fold: \begin{itemize} \item We present a comprehensive and extensive study on 11 recent semi-supervised methods for FER and their comparison to fully supervised learning using six public datasets. \item We compare the performance of all methods under various data scenarios where the unlabelled data is ID, OOD, unconstrained, or very small. \item Our study finds that FixMatch consistently exhibits the best performance for ID unlabelled data, while ReMixMatch is the top-performing approach for OOD, unconstrained, and scarce unlabelled data.
+We also find that semi-supervised learning improves performance over supervised learning in all the tested scenarios. \item We make our code publicly available for quick reproducibility and further developments in this field: \href{https://github.com/ShuvenduRoy/SSL\_FER\_OOD}{github.com/ShuvenduRoy/SSL\_FER\_OOD}. \end{itemize}